Money Saving Rental Tips

-Be sure to understand the cancellation policy prior to booking.
-You'll likely be offered trip insurance.
-Trip insurance, which ordinarily costs anywhere between 1% - 5% of your base vacation rental rate, can provide vacationers with reimbursement of their vacation costs (and subsequent rental home costs) for any nights missed as a consequence of personal health related emergencies or weather, and additionally hurricane evacuation costs, such as a unforeseen motel stay or additional gas.
+Cancellation policies are different with each property.
+Vacation home management companies and individual property owners commonly offer their clients the option to purchase trip insurance.
+Trip insurance, which frequently costs anywhere between 1% - 5% of the base rental home price, provides guests with reimbursement of their vacation costs (and subsequent rental costs) for any days missed a result of personal health emergencies or weather, in addition to hurricane evacuation costs, such as a unforeseen motel stay or extra gas.

 Where to Get Help

-Make sure to get the manager's contact telephone number and entry/exit procedures for your vacation property.
-We suggest storing the contact's information in your cell phone and wallet.
+Make sure to get the manager's contact number and entry/exit procedures for your rental home.
+We suggest storing the contact's details in your smartphone and wallet.

 During your Stay

-- Remember to protect the owner (and your things!) by keeping the vacation rental secured when you are away, just like you would in your own home.
+- Enjoy your stay!
+Make sure to protect the property owner (and your things!) by keeping the vacation rental secured when you are away, exactly like you would at home.

-- When your things are all out, do a walk-through of the rental home to make sure no property damage occurred during your remain.
-If it is possible, do this walk-out review with the property owner present.
-If the property manager is not available, be sure to take photos of the property to record its condition.
+- Make sure to walk through the rental home one last time and look for property damage.
+If possible, do this walk-out review with the property manager present.
+If the property manager is not available, ensure that you take photos of the property to record its condition.